You’re fired: what to do when a client dis-instructs you

 As a result, all clients are vulnerable to making emotive and sometimes illogical decisions about who is best to represent their interests.

-They may ‘fire’ you in a moment of anger, high emotion, or just sheer frustration at the legal system in general.
-Equally, they may just want a different approach.
+They may “fire” you in a moment of anger, high emotion, or just sheer frustration at the legal system in general.

 Remember that the trigger to dis-instruct is very rarely your fault, and usually out of your direct control.

-Top five reasons clients dis-instruct
+Top six reasons clients dis-instruct

 1. The case is not going their way